 FEES

-A. There is a fee of $25 per hour for use of the Community Room during Library hours for use of the room by a for-profit organization.
+A. There is a fee of $25 per hour for use of the Community Room during Library hours for use of the room by an individual or for-profit organization.

-B. For all users, including community groups, if use of the room begins before or ends after regular Library hours there is a $25 per hour charge for all hours of use, a $50 closing fee and a $100 refundable security and janitorial deposit.
+B. For all users, including nonprofit community groups, if use of the room begins before or ends after regular Library hours there is a $25 per hour charge for all hours of use, a $50 closing fee and a $100 refundable security and janitorial deposit.
 The Library may waive this requirement on a case-by-case basis, taking into consideration the means of the applicant.

 D. For groups that need use of the kitchen area there is a $250 refundable security and janitorial deposit.